How Six Printers Overcame Business Challenges

 Asked how the approach of the Bernard Group differs from most other companies, Parks say, “At other companies, production employees are considered a number, or a means to an end.
 When we focus only on numbers, then we lose track of who we are.”

-For Consideration: What can your company do to better engage employees by communicating expectations and facilitating effective work?
+For Consideration: What can your printing company do to better engage employees by communicating expectations and facilitating effective work?

-Challenge: Supply Chain Reliability
+Business Challenge 4: Supply Chain Reliability

 Ted Corman, Firehouse Image Center